 - 1. Any pupil who is falling significantly outside of the range of expected academic achievement in line with predicted performance will be monitored. - 2.
-The teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression

-- 3. Once a pupil has been identified as possibly having SEN, they will be closely monitored by the teacher and other staff in order to gauge their level of learning and possible difficulties. - 4.
+The teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression - 3.
+Once a pupil has been identified as possibly having SEN, they will be closely monitored by the teacher and other staff in order to gauge their level of learning and possible difficulties. - 4.
 During this process the SENCo will be consulted as needed for support and advice and may wish to observe the pupil in class. - 5.
 Through the above actions it can be determined which level of provision the pupil will need. - 6.
 If a pupil has recently been removed from the SEN register, they may also fall into this category as continued monitoring will be necessary. - 7.
 Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
 Parents are encouraged to share information and queries with the school. - 8.
 The pupil is monitored if concern is raised by the parent or teacher but this does not automatically place the pupil on the school's SEN register.
 Concerns are discussed with parents/carers.
 It is recorded by the school as an aid to further progression and for future reference. - 9.
 Pupil progress meetings and parent consultations are used to monitor and assess the progress being made by all students.
 The frequency of these meetings is dependent on individual progress. - 10.
 If there continues to be a lack of adequate progress against school criteria then advice will be sought from the Specialist Teaching Team or other professionals.
-This is usually done by opening a Common Assessment Framework (CAF). - 11.
+This is usually done by opening an Early Help Assessment (EHA). - 11.
 Recommendations will be planned for, assessed and reviewed.
-Only when there is still a lack of progress will a request be made for an EHC plan through a CAF review or progress review.

-8. SEN Support
+8. SEN Support:

 Where it is determined that a pupil does have SEN, parents will be formally advised of this before inclusion of the individual on the School's SEN Register.
 The aim of formally identifying a pupil with SEN is to help ensure that effective provision is put in place and to reduce the barriers to learning.
 The support provided consists of a four part process indicated below: